- PhD. Organization, Information, and Learning Sciences (Anticipated Graduation: May 2022), University of New Mexico (UNM), Albuquerque, NM.

 - American Association for the Advancement of Science (AAAS)

-- American Chemical Society (ACS), Divisions of Chemical Education and Professional Relations (Subdivision: LGBTQ+ and Allies)
+- American Chemical Society (ACS), Divisions of Chemical Education and Professional Relations (Subdivision: Women in Chemistry, LGBTQ+ and Allies)

 - Two-Year Community College Consortium (2yC3)